Belted Plaid, Feile Breacan and Sporran

 renaissance style sporan / sporran renaissance style sporan / sporran

-~ These sporans are intended for everyday use, so they're tough.
+~ These sporans are intended for everyday use, so they're well made.

 ~ They are handcrafted, in the old way, using only hand tools.

-~ Each one is unique, made to order with your custom colours and finished with Welsh Silver Celtix Beads by Black Dragon.
+~ Each one is unique, made to order with your custom colours and finished with Welsh Silver Celtix Beads by The Celtic Bead Shop.

 ~ By comparison to small Victorian "Dress Sporans", I make them in large or medium capacity.

 ~ There are two costs of Sporran.
-The single coloured medium sack/front (as in the Black above) and more than one colour sack or in larger capacity.
+The single coloured medium sack/front (as in the brown or black above and below) and multi-coloured sack or in larger capacity.

 Sporran belt loop or chain-strap rings?